brysonm96/CSE-212/Data Structures Tutorial/set.md

 * Removing duplicates from a collection of items
 * Checking whether an item is in a collection (`Membership Testing`)
 * Finding unique values across multiple collections
-* Performing set operations such as union, intersection, and difference
+* Performing set operations such as unions (all values within two sets) , and intersections (common values between two sets)

 We can use a method called `Hashing` to add, remove, and test for membership in O(1) time.